 WHAT IS FALCONRY?

-Falconry is defined as the taking of wild quarry in its natural state and habitat by means of a trained raptor.
+Falconry is defined as the pursuit of wild quarry in its natural state and habitat by means of a trained raptor.
 The sport has a long history, some suggest as early as 2000 B.C.
 For more on the history of falconry, click here.

 TO LEARN MORE ABOUT FALCONRY